noisecode3/TombRaiderLinuxLauncher/README.md

 ## Targets
 I program mostly on Slackware-current and Arch, I gonna try target and test SteamOS for second release.
+I don't use Windows but it should build on both Windows and Linux with MinGw.
+I will test with Wine/VM.
+It's recommended as a standard to use Arch Linux or MSYS2 on Windows, with qt-creator.
+Its possible to set it up with neovim or vscode or any other but its more work.

 ## License
 This project is licensed under GPLv3.
 Art assets are under Creative Commons Attribution-NonCommercial-ShareAlike 4.0.
 Tomb Raider is a trademark of Embracer Group AB.